 While wood flooring is an ideal choice for reducing allergens, it does require frequent cleaning to remove dust and keep it from circulating.
 That’s one of the reasons why many people prefer replacing their old carpets with new ones made of natural wool or hypoallergenic synthetic fibers that resist dirt, moisture, and mildew.
 Carpets with tightly woven fibers provide less space for potential allergens to become trapped.
 An added benefit is that dust, pet dander, and other irritants are more likely to settle and remain on the carpet until it can be vacuumed.

 Whether you choose wood flooring or new carpeting to reduce allergens in your primary living areas, it’s important to consider other alternatives for areas prone to moisture, such as kitchens, bathrooms and basements.
 Ceramic tile and stamped concrete are popular choices because they combine beauty with practicality.
 Long-lasting, low maintenance, and water-resistant -they can also add a dash of personal style to your décor.

 The immense variety of colors, styles, textures, and materials now available in floor coverings ensures that, whatever your style or budget, you can reduce allergens and increase the beauty and environmental health of your home.

-To learn more about our hard and soft surface products contact Add's/ JSS Carpet One today.
+To learn more about our hard and soft surface products contact Add's/ JSS Carpet One in Bellflower, CA today.